drchrispinnock/hem2md/README.md

 If you use the git format for leanpub, you can have your hemingway files in a directory called hemingway and use the example Makefile.

+To use, install the perl JSON module.
+No awards will be won for this script.

+Ming Vase license - if it breaks you get to keep the pieces.

 Caveats:

 - This filter will use * for italics, not _.
 (Hemingway extracts use _).